TioDosio/ML-LAB/README.md

 ### This repository includes the following:

+Regression Exercises:

+Exercise 1

+Exercise 2

 Classification Exercises:

-        Exercise 1: [Brief description of the first classification exercise, e.g., "Binary classification using logistic regression."]

-        Exercise 2: [Brief description of the second classification exercise, e.g., "Multi-class classification using decision trees."]

-    Regression Exercises:

-        Exercise 1: [Brief description of the first regression exercise, e.g., "Linear regression for predicting housing prices."]

-        Exercise 2: [Brief description of the second regression exercise, e.g., "Polynomial regression for modeling complex relationships."]
+Exercise 3

+Exercise 4

 ## Purpose

 ### The goal of this repository is to:

 Provide a centralized location for storing and sharing laboratory code.

 Facilitate collaboration and learning by sharing insights and methodologies.

 Serve as a reference for future projects or studies in machine learning.